 The completion of the design signals her work is at an end.
 Me, I need to be still for many hours.
 Now she has time to take tea and sweets and to chat with my sisters.
 Although getting the henna done is, like many beauty rituals of the West, a time of feminine connection, the blessings carried by henna are recognised by all.
 Members of my family, both men and women are eager to see and offer me warm congratulations.

 So this time I see it is different.
 It is more than marking and decoration; more than mere gilding.
 Despite obstacles of language and culture, these patterns upon my skin provoke deep connection; threads which bind us all, despite full recognition that my understanding is at this moment so very small.
 Connection to centuries of ritual and tradition.
-A warmth in their heart that I have opened myself to share in this ritual, and in doing so have been able to receive its divine blessings.
-Embraced to their chest and bathed in the light of love.
-Each sweeping line, flower petal and carefully placed spot an expression of their love; a blessing and a kiss of their acceptance.
+A warmth in their heart that I have opened myself to share in this ritual, and in doing so have been able to receive its divine blessings too.
+Embraced to their chest and bathed in the light of their love.
+Each sweeping curve, petal and carefully placed spot an expression, a blessing and a sweet kiss of their acceptance.
 This time, truly a gift, it is the art of love upon my skin.